lanternadev/lanternadev/README.md

 # Mike Gallagher
 ## Senior Operations Engineer with over 20 years SharePoint experience

-I'm interested in PowerShell, SharePoint, M365, SQL Server, Azure, C#, Azure DevOps and lots more.
+I'm interested in PowerShell, SharePoint, M365, SQL Server, Azure, Azure DevOps and lots more.

 I focus on the automation and management of all aspects of Microsoft 365 and SharePoint.